awused/aw-man/README.md

 ## Customization

-Shortcuts can be customized in [aw-man.toml](aw-man.toml.sample).
+Keyboard shortcuts can be customized in [aw-man.toml](aw-man.toml.sample).
 See the comments in the config file for how to specify them.

+Recognized internal commands:

+* NextPage/PreviousPage
+* FirstPage/LastPage
+* NextArchive/PreviousArchive
+* Quit
+* ToggleUI
+* ToggleBackground
+* ToggleFullscreen

+## External Executables

-If the shortcut is not a recognized internal command it will be treated as the name of an executable.
+If a shortcut is not a recognized internal command it will be treated as the name or path of an executable.
 That executable will be called with no arguments and several environment variables set. [save-page.sh](examples/save-page.sh) is an example that implements the common save page as file action.

 Environment Variable | Explanation
 -------------------- | ----------